chrdoe/chrdoe.github.io/_pages/teaching.md

 2007/2008: [tutor] for the lecture **History of English** at the department of English Linguistics at Technische Universät Chemnitz.

 2007-2009: [tutor] for the lecture **Introduction to English linguistics** at the department of English Linguistics at Technische Universät Chemnitz.

-2012: [tutor] for the seminar **Introduction to Syntax** at the department of Linguistics at the Australian National University.

 Lecturer
 ======